 The Ride Story

-The first Land Run linked 107 miles of red, rutted roads and featured over 6000 ft. of climbing and Carney, OK, as its halfway point.
+The first Land Run linked 107 miles of red, rutted roads and featured more 6,000 feet of climbing and Carney, Okla., as its halfway point.
 121 riders braved the course that first year; today entries number over 1,700.

 Every year, the weather has been a defining characteristic of the Land Run 100.
-When rain falls on Oklahoma red dirt, the roads become unforgiving and in some cases unrideable.
-Stories of ruined derailleurs and miles-long sections of hike-a-bike through "peanut butter mud" that can swallow a shoe have become staples of the Land Run experience.
+When rain falls on Oklahoma red dirt, the roads become unforgiving and, in some cases, unrideable.
+War stories of ruined derailleurs and miles-long sections of hike-a-bike through "peanut butter mud" that can swallow a shoe have become staples of the Land Run experience.
 But even when Oklahoma gravel is hard-packed, dusty, and fast - as it is most of the year - losing yourself on these country roads can evoke strength, grit, and resolve that you never knew you possessed.
 The spirit of the Land Run 100 is found in the will to redefine what is possible.